 I first heard of Movements earlier this year when a tour announcement peaked my curiosity and so I gave a quick listen to their first full-length album Feel Something, released on Fearless Records at the end of last year.

 Muskets opened the show as the room started to fill up throughout their set and they sent out a nice vibe that had people nodding their heads along to their music.
-Next up were Paerish who belted out their songs to the ever growing crowd, warming us up nicely for the main act with their own unique style and flare.
+Next up was Paerish who belted out their songs to the ever-growing crowd, warming us up nicely for the main act with their own unique style and flare.

 Then the moment we were waiting for… Movements came out to get ready to play, kicking straight in with ‘Full Circle’ off of their full length, as Patrick Miranda (vocals) commanded the crowd to “get the fuck up here, bring it in!” to which they obliged and there was a surge forward.
 Immediately the hyped up audience erupted with crowd surfers and I knew straight away I was in for a lively set.

 They kept the momentum going, playing ‘Under the Gun’ with an infectious enthusiasm which transferred to the audience and then asking if “we can pick it up a little bit” before announcing that now they were going to play an old song, going in hard with ‘Worst Wishes’ to the sound of cheers.

 If you didn’t already know, Movements music is a mix of post-hardcore, emo and spoken word.
 Their next track that evening, ‘Nineteen’, is a wonderful example of how spoken word enhances their lyrically driven material and I was delighted to hear it live for the first time.

 Miranda, who is a natural frontman, was sure to thank the opening acts as expected and gushed as he told us how amazing Muskets had been throughout the tour, dedicating the next song ‘Colorblind’ to them.